 Note: Since your bowl may be slightly different than the one I have, I am sharing general directions on how to get a good measurement for your particular bowl.

 I found a helpful hint for hemming a curve of fabric at By Hand London.
 The method I chose to create my hem was the first one listed.
 Since my elastic was 1/4″ wide, I wanted a hem that ended up being 3/8″ wide.
 It is only slightly bigger than the elastic.
 Start by sewing a straight stitch around the entire circle at 3/8″.
 Using the stitches as your guide, turn in your hem and iron.

 Repeat this step again, this time using the ironed edge as your guide to turn the fabric in for the second time.
 I would recommend pinning as you go to keep everything in place.
 You may have to gather your fabric a little along the back since you have curved edges.

 Sew as close to the folded edge as possible.
-Be sure to leave an inch or two at the end to be able to open to insert your elastic.
+Be sure to leave an inch or two open at the end to be able to insert your elastic.

 Using the top edge of your bowl as a guide, measure how much elastic you will need.
 I stretched the elastic around the top edge and cut it.
 You want the elastic to be pretty tight around the bowl.